Dawyck Botanic Garden

 By Car: The Garden entrance is clearly signposted.
 There is a large car park and designated parking for coaches and minibuses.

-By Bus: First Bus services 62, x62 and x70 run between Edinburgh and Peebles.
-The journey time is 1.5 hours.
-The Barc local bus service 91 runs between Peebles, Stobo and Biggar.
-The bus stops outside the Garden on request.
-For more information, visit here.
+By Bus: Border Buses service x62 runs between Edinburgh and Peebles (journey time 1.25 hrs).
+Borders Buses service 91 runs between Peebles, Stobo and Biggar and stops outside the Garden on request.
+For more information, visit Border Buses website.

-By Taxi: There is a taxi rank at Eastgate, Peebles outside the Post Office and close to the bus stop served by the main buses from Edinburgh.
+By Taxi: There is a taxi rank at Eastgate, Peebles outside the Post Office, near the bus stop.

 By Bike: There are bicycle stands in the car park.
 Find a National Cycle Network route